It is our people – our students, clinical tutors, staff, and our graduates – who make Hull York Medical School exceptional. These are their stories.

 In this video, discover how Rebecca's clinical experience shadowing a consultant and assisting in surgery at Hull York Medical School inspired her to pursue a career in anaesthetics.

 Rebecca is now an Accute Care Common Stem (ACCS) Anaethestics Trainee at York Hospital.

-"Adversity doesn’t mean you cannot pursue medicine"
+"Having an adversity doesn’t mean you can't pursue Medicine"

 Dr Sarah Woods describes becoming a doctor while living with epilepsy.

 "Going into operating theatres as a student was incredible"

 Dr Raef Jackson describes his journey to becoming a paediatric surgeon.

 "Paediatrics is the best job in Medicine you could have"